DBBrowne/blog/content/blog/beginner-promises-and-reduce.md

 In this case, that would mean that the first `await promise` would `await arr[0]`, rather than `await fn(arr[0])`.  `fn(arr[0])` would never run.
 The `initial` argument is only there to prevent Reduce using the first value in the array as the initial, and thereby failing to evaluate the passed `fn` for that value.
 The initial value could be anything other than `not defined`, including null or undefined.

-Promise.resolve() is chosen as the initial to indicate to the author that 'prev' is a promise, and to ensure that the type of `prev` does not change between the first and subsequent iterations.
+Promise.resolve() is chosen as the initial to indicate to the author that `prev` is a promise, and to ensure that the type of `prev` does not change between the first and subsequent iterations.